 This page is a brief introduction to what “Concordant” theology is, and who we “Concordant” believers are.
-Basically, I belong to the ecclesia (church) known simply as the body of Christ (not to be confused with the members of the Christian religion who use the same label), although we sometimes also refer to ourselves as “Concordant” believers to differentiate ourselves from others who would also call themselves Bible believers, a nickname that modern-day, English-speaking members of the body of Christ sometimes use because we tend to prefer the Concordant Literal Version of the Bible (although we’re not CLV-Onlyists or anything; we fully recognize that there are no perfect English translations of Scripture).
+Basically, I belong to the ecclesia (church), of which the apostle Paul was the first (mortal) member, known simply as the body of Christ (not to be confused with the members of the Christian religion who use the same label), although we sometimes also refer to ourselves as “Concordant” believers to differentiate ourselves from others who would also call themselves Bible believers, a nickname that modern-day, English-speaking members of the body of Christ sometimes use because we tend to prefer the Concordant Literal Version of the Bible (although we’re not CLV-Onlyists or anything; we fully recognize that there are no perfect English translations of Scripture).
 We’re a little different from your standard denomination within the Christian religion, however.
 In fact, we’re not even really a part of the Christian religion at all, because we’re actually a religionless ecclesia, and also because our beliefs tend to be considered “unorthodox,” and even heretical, to most Christians (and, as such, few of us still use that label anymore).
 While we don’t necessarily all agree with each other on every little detail and minutia of doctrine or theology, there are a number of points we all do agree on, and those points we all agree on make up what could be said to be our core doctrines:

 - We believe in scriptural inerrancy, and we tend to interpret Scripture as literally as possible (outside of cases where it’s obviously figurative, such as the parables, of course).
 We’re also very Sola scriptura when it comes to Scripture, rejecting “orthodox” traditions and creeds, and believing what Scripture says instead, preferably in its original languages.